alinasser2/alinasser2/README.md

 - 👨‍🎓 Graduated among the **top 10** in Computer Science at **Cairo University**.
 - 💻 **2+ years** of hands-on experience delivering real-world software across diverse industries.
 - 🚀 Expert in transforming manual workflows into **scalable applications** and **AI-powered features**.
-- 🌐 Proficient in **AWS Cloud** infrastructure, from secure deployments to testing environments.
+- 🌐 Experienced in deploying and managing **AWS infrastructure**.
 - 🔍 Specialist in **Search Engines (Elasticsearch)** and clean, modular architecture.
-- 📚 Certified by **HarvardX and MIT** in Full Stack Development, SQL, and Python.
+- 📚 Completed intensive coursework from **HarvardX and MIT** in Full Stack Development, SQL, and Python.
 - 💬 Ask me about: **Nest.js, Laravel, Django, Angular, Spring Boot, React Native, and AWS**.
 - 📫 Reach me at: **alinasserelden@hotmail.com**